 Be Careful of a Disconnect Between Designers and Factories

-Splitting up a project in this way is a recipe for long delays, especially if you are not experienced in managing electronic design projects.
-The risk of miscommunication and finger pointing is very high.
+Splitting up a project in this way is a recipe for long delays.
+This especially so if you are not experienced in managing electronic design firms.
+The risk of miscommunication and finger-pointing is very high.

 The designer in California will say the China mold maker totally screwed up his amazing concept.

-The Chinese mold maker will say that the 3D files he got were physically impossible to manufacture, so he was just helping the project along by quickly (i.e. without asking) making some “improvements”.
+The Chinese mold maker will say that the 3D files he got were physically impossible to manufacture, so he was just helping the project get to market fast by quickly (i.e. without asking) making some “improvements”.

-On the electronics side there are many issues as well.
-Specifying battery cells from Toshiba becomes problematic when you learn that these will get taxed 30% when they need to be imported into China for final assembly.
+On the electronics side, there are many issues as well.
+Specifying battery cells from Toshiba becomes problematic when you suddenly learn that these are taxed 30% when imported into China for final assembly.

 Don’t Send your Design to Everyone

-The preparation of a quotation takes considerable time, and often involves the most senior people in a company.
-So the more factories you ask to quote, the more factory bosses will feel frustrated at not getting the project after having put in 2 weeks of study.
+So the more manufacturers you ask to quote, the more factory bosses will feel frustrated at not getting the project after having put in 2 weeks of study.

 Design for Low Production Cost

-Chinese manufacturers make the cheapest products in the world, because they use the components with the best value for money, and the majority of those are made in Taiwan and China.
+Chinese manufacturers make the cheapest products in the world, because they use the components with the best value for money, and the majority of those are made in China and Taiwan.